KerimKarovic/Jira-Odoo-Connector/README.md

 EMAIL_SUBJECT_PREFIX=[JIRA-SYNC]
 ```

-**Note**: For Gmail, use an App Password instead of your regular password.
+**Note**: For Gmail, use an App Password instead of your regular password.⏱️ Jira-Odoo Timesheet Sync (via Tempo)